Godzilla: Characterization

+For the English translations for the Godzilla and Godzilla Raids Again novellas, writer Jeffrey Angles settled on male pronouns for Godzilla, stating that "Kayama [writer of the original novellas] thought about Godzilla as a stand-in for the nuclear bomb, and it was men in America who were developing the hydrogen bombs that frightened Japan so much in 1954.
+So maybe it's perhaps not inappropriate to call Godzilla 'he'."
+Angles also noted that Toho prefers to keep Godzilla and their other kaiju characters as gender-neutral as they see them more as objects akin to natural disasters.

-Godzilla's allegiance and motivations have changed from film to film to suit the needs of the story.
+Godzilla's allegiance and motivations, as well as its level of intelligence, have changed from film to film to suit the needs of the story.
 Although Godzilla does not like humans, it will fight alongside humanity against common threats.
 However, it makes no special effort to protect human life or property and will turn against its human allies on a whim.
-It is not motivated to attack by predatory instinct: it does not eat people and instead sustains itself on nuclear radiation and an omnivorous diet.
+It is generally not motivated to attack by predatory instinct; it does not usually eat people and instead sustains itself on nuclear radiation and an omnivorous or piscivorian diet consisting especially of cetaceans and large fish.
 When inquired if Godzilla was "good or bad", producer Shōgo Tomiyama likened it to a Shinto "God of Destruction" which lacks moral agency and cannot be held to human standards of good and evil.
 "He totally destroys everything and then there is a rebirth.
 Something new and fresh can begin."
+Tomoyuki Tanaka noted in his book that Godzilla and humanity can become temporary allies against greater threats, but they are essentially enemies due to the difficulty to co-exist.
+Later Showa film's heroic and child-friendly representations of the character distancing from fears and destructions were controversial among their own filmmakers, such as by Ishiro Honda and Yukiko Takayama; the latter described the period a "sad era" for Godzilla for its heroic deeds, lacks of city destructions, and insufficient budgets.